Biology BSc Honours

 - science explainer at Newcastle's Centre for Life

-- science writer, within organisations such as RSPB, WWT, and Natural England
+- science writer, in organisations such as RSPB, WWT, and Natural England

-Many students also go on to further education, pursuing master's degrees, PHDs, postgraduate teaching qualifications, and medicine and law courses.
+Many students continue studying for their Master's degrees, PhDs, or postgraduate teaching qualifications, and medicine or law courses.

-Having developed a broad range of transferable skills, you'll also have career prospects in industries as diverse as banking and retail management, media production, and adventure tourism.
+Having developed a range of transferable skills, you can also explore careers in a range of sectors, eg banking, retail management, media production, or adventure tourism.

 Industry links